 Tiana's ten-second reprise of "Almost There", when it looks as if the dream she has spent most of her life working toward has been anticlimactically shot down.
 It's arguably one of the movie's highlights.

 That little scene where Facilier makes an illusory version of Tiana's dream appear for her.
 And the bit where Tiana, feeling betrayed and upset, lashes out at Ray by telling him Evangeline is only a star.
 And in a moment of Fridge Logic tear-jerkeriness in regards to Louis— that rather than trying to be a "normal" human to pursue his dream, in the end he just had to find people who didn't care about being an alligator.

 Dr. Facilier's speech about Tiana's father; how hard he worked, how tired he was, and how he tried to hide this all from Tiana.
-It's even more tear Jerking when you consider that he probably died of a stress and/or exhaustion related illness.
+It's even more tear jerking when you consider that he died during World War I before he could he even accomplish his own dreams.

 Ironically it's this scene above all else that convinces Tiana that there's more to her dream than just business success.
 Her father never lived to see the dream they had been fighting for for so long, a silly little dream which "never got off the back porch", but that he still had the most important thing of all: his family.

 Tiana: He never got what he wanted...
 But he had what he needed.
 He had love.

 Despite having been prince-obsessed the entire movie, Charlotte instantly puts it on hold when she sees that Naveen and Tiana love each other, and offers the magic kiss with no strings attached so they can be human and happy together.
 And then it doesn't work, because midnight's passed and she's no longer the Mardi Gras princess.
 Just that quiet, "Oh, honey.
 I'm so sorry." as she sets Naveen down, knowing there's nothing she can do to help her best friend at all, is crushing.